Thongsbridge: Sport and leisure facilities

-Thongsbridge Athletic FC competed in the Huddersfield District League until they folded in the 2000's.
+Thongsbridge Athletic FC competed in the Huddersfield District League until they folded in the 2000s.

 Since 2008, Holme Valley Black Belt Academy has been set up in the old Thongsbridge mills (previously at the Holmfirth Civic Hall).

 Politics

 Thongsbridge is part of the Colne Valley constituency, which has been represented by Jason McCartney (Conservative) since 2019; he also represented the area between 2010 and 2017.
 The constituency was previously represented by Thelma Walker (Labour) from 2017 to 2019 and by Kali Mountford (Labour) from 1997 to 2010.

 At a local level, the village is part of the Holme Valley South Ward which has 3 councillors who represent the area at Kirklees Council.
 The Metropolitan District Council is responsible for all aspects of local services and policy, including planning, transport, roads (except trunk roads and motorways), public rights of way, education, social services and libraries.
 The three Holme Valley South Councillors are currently Donald Firth (Conservative), Moses Crook (Labour & Co-operative) and Paul Davies (Labour).